JakeSteam/blog-personal/_drafts/2022-04-24-lego-mario-and-luigi-lenticular-mosaic.md

 Bricklink is great for this, and is essentially eBay for LEGO.
 This was my first time using it, so here's a few tips I wish I'd known:

 1. Order a few extra (~10%)!
 Bricks are around 1p / 1c, so it's worth it.
-2. Order from the same seller when possible.
+2. Order from the same seller when possible, to save on shipping.

 ![](/assets/images/2022/legomario-bricklink.png)